lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 This allows you to build up diagrams, making them increasingly complex in parallel with the material you are teaching.
 Presenting complementary information using visual and verbal representations helps learning (so-called "dual coding" [@clarkDualCodingTheory1991]).
-Diagramming helps learners understand the material, makes for a more lively workshop (you'll have to move between your computer and the whiteboard), and gathers the learners' attention to you as well.
+Consider having learners draw or fill in diagrams themselves, from scratch or from fill-in-the-blank diagrams you have prepared in advance Diagramming helps learners understand the material, makes for a more lively workshop (you'll have to move between your computer and the whiteboard), and gathers the learners' attention to you as well.